 In terms of the effects on mortgages specifically, it can be ascertained that the increase to the risk weight floor from 15 per cent to 25 per cent involves an appreciable increase to the capital requirement.
 Firms authorised to use the IRB approach for Swedish mortgages, and which are hence covered by the floor, dominate the Swedish mortgage market.
-FI believes that the higher share of capital required for mortgage operations increases the marginal cost of the credit firms for new mortgages, and will hence limit supply somewhat, all else equal.
+FI believes that the higher share of capital required for mortgages, and will hence limit supply, all else equal.

-7.6 Consequences for the economy
+7.5 Consequences for the economy